ss43/WWPG_2021/manuals/exercise_bacterial/Task2_georeferencing.md

 To learn about phylogenetic reconstruction and geo-referencing for epidemiological inference, we will work with some software that has already been introduced as well as some new software introduced in this module.
 We will work with real data from _Salmonella enetrica_ serovar Typhimurium sampled from regional labs in England and Wales, United Kingdom in 2015.

 ### _Salmonella enetrica_ serovar Typhimurium
 _Salmonella enterica_ is a diverse bacterial species that can cause disease in both human and animals.
 Human infections caused by _Salmonella_ can be divided into two, typhoidal _Salmonella_ or non-typhoidal _Salmonella_ (NTS).
 The former include Typhi and Paratyphi serovars that cause typhoid.
-NTS comprises of multiple serov   ars that cause self-limiting gastroenteritis in humans and is normally associated with zoonotic _Salmonella_ reservoirs, typically domesticated animals, with little or no sustained human-to-human transmission.
+NTS comprises of multiple serovars that cause self-limiting gastroenteritis in humans and is normally associated with zoonotic _Salmonella_ reservoirs, typically domesticated animals, with little or no sustained human-to-human transmission.

 _Salmonella enterica_ serovar Typhimurium (_S._ Typhimurium), unlike the classical views of NTS, can cause an invasive form of NTS (iNTS), with distinct clinical representations to typhoid and gastroenteritis and normally characterized by a nonspecific fever that can be indistinguishable from malaria and in rare cases is accompanied by diarrhoea ([Okoro et al. Nature Genetics, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3491877/)).